platformsh/platformsh-docs/src/administration/integrations/github.md

 ### 3. Add the webhook

-Copy the Payload URL that is returned by the previous command.
+If you don't see the CLI outputs `Webhook created successfully`, you need to add the webhook manually.
+Copy the Payload URL that is returned by the previous command and continue the below.

 Go to your GitHub repository and click `Settings`.
 Select the *Webhooks and Services* tab and click `Add webhook`.
 Paste the Payload URL, choose  "application/json" for the content type, choose "Send me everything"  for the events you want to receive and click `Add webhook`.